chowdy95/Perio_Expenditure/README.md

 It involves:
   A function for running the monte carlo model
   A code for combining input files
-  A code to call the function, to loop the monte carlo model across the three scenarios (low,mid,high) and to chunk the countries into slices of 100 in case there is insufficient memory to run the code
+  A function to call the first function, to loop the monte carlo model across the three scenarios (low,mid,high) and to chunk the countries into slices of 100 in case there is insufficient memory to run the code
+  Code to run the function

 Each scenario will have 3 output files: country_combined where the cost for each country is aggregated;